JohnPCorrea07/Skills/README.md

 # Skills
 Aquapack introduction: Hello my name is john I am a sophomore in computer engineering and its good to be part of the group

-Strong skiills: file manegement, data analysis
+Strong skiills: file management, data analysis

 Weak skills: java programming in general

-Expect to learn : Java in gneral
+Expect to learn : Java in general

 Concerns: learning java